sindhuraks/AgathaChristieBookRepo/README.md

 # Features
 A user can search for a book by name (can either type the entire name or partial name).
+A user can add details of a book into the MongoDB database A user can update the price of a book by name and format of the book (can either type the entire/partial name and format of the book).
+A user can delete a book by name (can either type the entire name or partial name).

 # Installation
   ## Install a package